 Who Uses Trade Marketing?

-Trade marketing is used by any business involved in a supply chain.
+Any business involved in a supply chain can use trade marketing.
 The process typically includes the following stages:

-A company manufactures consumer packaged goods (CPG) and dispatches them to a distributor at lower prices than the competition.
-The manufacturer offers additional benefits, such as discounts, bonuses or other incentives to make sure the distributor extensively promotes their products.
+• A company manufactures consumer packaged goods (CPG) and dispatches them to a distributor at lower prices than the competition.
+The manufacturer offers additional benefits, such as discounts, bonuses, or other incentives, to ensure the distributor extensively promotes their products.

-- The retailers advertise the product to end consumers through various means, such as more shelf space, prominent display or branded merchandise.
+• The retailers advertise the product to end consumers through more shelf space, prominent displays, or branded merchandise.

 Builds Relationships